 In the book Mastery, Robert Greene examines the lives of exceptional historical figures like Charles Darwin and Leonardo Da Vinci to uncover how they become widely-admired Masters.
 Using the strategies in this book, you too can become a high achiever and attain mastery in your desired field(s).
-In this Mastery summary, we’ll briefly outline the key concepts, processes and strategies involved in attaining mastery, fulfillment and success in your life.
-For the full details, examples and tips, do get a copy of the book, or get a detailed overview with our complete book summary bundle.
+In this free Mastery summary, we’ll briefly outline the key concepts, processes and strategies involved in attaining mastery, fulfillment and success in your life.

 Mastery is the sensation that you’re in full control of yourself, your environment and reality.
 As a master, you can enjoy both money and fulfillment doing what you naturally love.